Kunigaz/neovim-practice-game/README.md

 | `<leader>H` | Request a hint.
 First press reveals a partial hint; second press reveals the full answer.
 Both reduce your spaced-repetition score for the challenge. |
 | `<leader>h` | Toggle the floating HUD on/off.
 Use this if the HUD overlaps content you need to see. |
 | `q` / `<CR>` | Close the session summary screen at the end of a session. |

-## Resetting a beginner challenge attempt

-Beginner challenges (levels 1–5) require an exact keystroke sequence.
-If you press a wrong key, press `u` to undo back to the original buffer state — this resets your keystroke history so you can try again cleanly.